girlCoder8/girlCoder8/README.md

 **Note: I am writing a book about my IT career!
 It has TRULY been a journey of joy!!!**

-- 👯 I enjoy developing **Automation Frameworks from scratch written in Python, JavaScript, Nodejs, and Java!**
+- 👯 I enjoy developing **Automation Frameworks from scratch written in Python, JavaScript/TypeScript, Nodejs, and Java!**

 - 📫 I can be reached via **befitnhealthy4life@gmail.com**